Unveiling of 'A Coffined Cry Cries Out in the Crowd' by Eylem Aladogan

 Location: Spuiplein, The Hague

-- program starts at 15:00 hrs
+program starts at 15:00 hrs, including:

 Willpower and resistance are recurring themes in Eylem Aladogan's oeuvre.
-The title of the sculpture - A Coffined Cry Cries Out in the Crowd - is inspired by protest songs and the work of artist William Blake, in which she recognizes the feeling of surrender and struggle.
+The title of the sculpture - A Coffined Cry Cries Out in the Crowd - is inspired by protest songs and the work of artist William Blake, in which she recognizes the feeling of surrender and radicalism.
 The new work expresses the question of how to translate pain into a concrete and tangible image.
 The unveiling will take place during a public program on the Spuiplein in The Hague with a musical arrangement by Boudewijn Ruigrok.

 For 35 years, Stroom Den Haag has been developing a permanent and growing exhibition of sculptures in public spaces in the city center.
 The Sculpture Gallery was started in 1990 based on an idea by P. Struycken and shows a cross-section of Dutch sculpture.
 With new commissions every year, it offers a platform to both established names and young talent.